Skip to main content

 Senior Research Director

-Melissa works on survey data analysis and complex data collection projects with sensitive populations such as youth and sexual and gender minorities.
+Melissa works on survey data analysis and complex data collection projects with populations including adolescents and young adults.

 Melissa is a senior research director in the Health Sciences department at NORC at the University of Chicago.
-She has extensive experience in data collection management and data quality monitoring for in-person and web surveys, including for hard-to-reach populations such as teens and sexual and gender minorities.
-In addition, Melissa currently leads recruitment and implementation for AHRQ’s Safety Program for Telemedicine.
+She has extensive experience in data collection management and data quality monitoring for in-person and web surveys, including for hard-to-reach populations.
+Melissa is currently the research program manager for the All of Us Participant and Program Services Center, the coordination center for cohort operations, supporting participant interactions and program management.

-Melissa has managed multiple projects with adolescents for Centers for Disease Control and Prevention, including TAPS, a dyad survey of adolescents and their parents, and CovEx, a survey about the impact of COVID-19 on youth 5-19.
-She also led work with the Division of Violence Prevention to modernize the Dating Matters program to be more inclusive of LGBTQ+ youth, and led the analytic program for START, a survey of adolescent men who have sex with men and transgender youth using social media for recruitment.
+Melissa has managed multiple projects with adolescents for Centers for Disease Control and Prevention, including TAPS, a dyad survey of adolescents and their parents, and CovEx, a survey about the impact of COVID-19 on youth ages 5-19.
+She also led work to modernize the Dating Matters program, and led the analytic program for START, an innovative sexual behavior survey of adolescent youth using social media for recruitment.
 Adding to her social media expertise, Melissa was project director for the Using Social Media for Recruitment in Cancer Prevention and Control Survey-Based Research Project, a series of surveys on cancer risk and preventive screening and testing using Facebook and Google for recruitment.

-Melissa has co-authored papers and presentations on survey topics such as adolescent mental health, sexual orientation and gender development, physical measures data quality, and social media recruitment.
+Melissa has co-authored papers and presentations on survey topics such as adolescent mental health, physical measures data quality, and social media recruitment.
 Prior to NORC, she worked in school- and community-based health programs.

 Project Contributions